SuperPatriot

 SuperPatriot (John Quincy Armstrong) is an Image Comics superhero created by Erik Larsen in 1992.
-He regularly appears in Erik Larsen's titles, whether in his own mini-series or as a supporting character and is currently a member of the Liberty League.
+He regularly appears in Larsen's titles, whether in his own mini-series or as a supporting character and is currently a member of the Liberty League.

 Fictional character biography

 SuperPatriot was once Johnny Armstrong, a soldier in World War II.
 Captured by the Germans, Armstrong was used as a guinea pig for scientific experiments and gained superhuman powers.
 He destroyed the base at which he was being kept so the Nazis could not replicate the process on their troops and donned an American flag-styled costume to become SuperPatriot.
 SuperPatriot later joined the superhero group called the Allies, working with such figures as Supreme and Mighty Man, and protected the innocent for many decades.
 He also worked with the World War II version of Die-Hard and Glory as the group 'Allies'.
 His World War II career also included a stint in Africa in 1943, chasing Rommel's 'Afrika Corps'.

 However, in the 1990s, SuperPatriot was faced with more brutal and intense supervillains than ever before and began to have difficulty dealing with them.
 Eventually, he was overpowered by members of the Vicious Circle, a group of supervillains organized by Chicago crime-boss Overlord.
 SuperPatriot was savagely attacked by his foes, with the shark-man Mako biting off his limbs and much of his face.
 Left for dead, SuperPatriot's body was taken by Cyberdata, a corporation of subversive scientists, and transformed into a powerful cyborg.

 Initially his transformation made him highly unstable and he embarked upon a violent spree of vigilante murders, clashing with the Savage Dragon.
 Superpatriot was easily controlled while in this addled state and was made into a puppet killing machine by terrorist groups like the Covenant of the Sword.
 Also, he was temporarily controlled by the entity known as the Horde.
 Fortunately, the SuperPatriot later regained his own mind and became a superhero again, joining the newly formed Chicago group called Freak Force.

-During his time with the team he learns that his long-term friend Mighty Man had actually perished some time ago and the powers were now being wielded by his former nurse.
+During his time with the team he learns that his long-term friend Mighty Man died some time ago and the powers were now being wielded by his former nurse.